 What Can You Do if Your Work Permit Application Is Denied?

 If USCIS denies your application, you can get an immigration lawyer's help to open a motion with USCIS to reconsider the denial.
-We can help connect you with an experienced immigration attorney who can help you with your case.

 What’s the Process for Renewing Your Asylum Work Permit?